-Section 10(2) of the Audit Act allows the Auditor-General to dispense with the audit of a financial report.
+Section 10(2) of the Audit Act allows the Auditor-General to dispense of the audit of a financial report.
 Appendix C lists the audits we dispensed in 2020-21.

 Due to changes to the Audit Act effective from July 2019, the Auditor-General became the auditor of all public bodies, including 37 entities under the Health Services Act 1988.
-Our program to transition these audits to our office included dispensing of seven audits between 2019 and 2021.
+Our program to transition these audits to our office included dispensing with 7 audits between 2019 and 2021.
 This transition period allowed the orderly transition of the auditor in line with the Corporations Act 2001.
-The Auditor-General has not dispensed of any audits for the reporting period beginning 1 July 2021.
+The Auditor-General has not dispensed any audits since 1 July 2021.

-A dispensed audit is an audit that the Auditor-General has formally relinguished their right to undertake during a reporting period.
+A dispensed audit is an audit that the Auditor-General has formally relinquished their right to undertake during a reporting period.
 The Auditor-General dispenses of audits when it is impractical for us to undertake them.
 When this happens, the reporting entity appoints their own auditor for the financial year.